joshuaalbertt/loragica-legal/PRIVACY.md

 ## 5. Third Parties

-This Site is hosted using **Cloudflare Pages**.
-Use of this Site is indirectly subject to the [Cloudflare Privacy Policy](https://www.cloudflare.com/privacypolicy/) for matters relating to their network infrastructure.
+This Site is hosted using **GitHub Pages**.
+Use of this Site is indirectly subject to the [GitHub Privacy Policy](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement) for matters relating to their network infrastructure.

 We do not share your personal data with any other third parties outside of those mentioned in this document, unless required by applicable law in Indonesia.